Hmnshu08/freshersbatch-april21/Assignments/README.txt

-this is to inform about the files inside the directory (include css) index.html file
+this is to inform about the files inside the directory (include css) and more information index.html file
 README text file (* some new changes 2)